MARTIMM/gnome-gtk3/docs/content-docs/design.md

 # Errors and crashes

-I came to the conclusion that Perl6 is not (yet) capable to return a proper message when some type of mistakes are made.
-E.g. spelling errors in code or using wrong types when using the native call interface.
-Most of them end up in **MoarVM panic: Internal error: Unwound entire stack and missed handler**.
-In the mean time, I found that these crashes take place when re-throwing an exception after processing the **Exception** object.
-This needs a rewrite to handle things more elegantly.
+When an exception is thrown, the library captures it to process and create another exception to be (re)thrown.
+Sometimes it behaves odd and most of the errors end up in **MoarVM panic: Internal error: Unwound entire stack and missed handler**.
+I found that these occasions are always happening within callback handlers where perl6 code is run from C. This needs a rewrite to handle things more elegantly.

 Other times it ends in just a plain crash.
 Some of the crashes are happening within GTK and cannot be captured by Perl6.
 One of those moments are the use of GTK calls without initializing GTK with `gtk_init()`.